 - Pain point: want to lose weight while at work

-Notice that none of these pain points mention wind-up desks, they just relate to them.
+Notice that none of these pain points mention wind-up desks, they just relate to the solution that they offer.

 The better your know your target market, the easier this will be, use a Customer Avatar to help create more ideas.